-- Interactive Content: Have your students get hands-on with a lot of different course options.When you immerse your students, their learning improves.
+- Interactive Videos: Have your students get hands-on with a lot of different course options or interactive videos.When you immerse your students, their learning improves.
 As Benjamin Franklin once said, “Tell me and I forget, teach me and I may remember, involve me and I learn.”
 Interactive learning is the way to go.

 - Assistance Comes at a Cost: Choose anything except for the best package on the list, and you do not have that 24/7 customer support we mentioned.
 From one stance, you can see how their lower-paying customers have less priority access to customer care, but you’re still paying for the service regardless of what package you’re on.
 You should be treated with the same urgency as everyone else.

 - Known Bugs: Learnworlds has been known to push out new features without properly testing them, meaning you’re going to get a few bugs here and there.
 Nothing that creates disdain for the service, but you can definitely notice them and they do get in the way of productivity from time to time.

 Learnworlds Could Be the Last LMS You’ll Ever Need